rehierl/node-tree-outliner/1-0-mathematics/1-3-0-set-of-values.md

 Note that `isMultiSet(s)` is understood to be true for sets.

 <!-- ======================================================================= -->
-## a set is a specialized multiset
+## simple sets is a specialized multisets

 * "specialized" such that the multiplicity of each value it holds is one/1